 They will struggle in the beginning, if they don't give up and work hard then success will not be far.

-They would like to travel foreign countries.
+They would like to travel to foreign countries.

 February 3rd, 12th and 21st – They are blessed with the energy of Saturn and Jupiter.